What Are the External Parts of a Car? (Bumper, Fascia & More)

 Explore the various external parts of a car, including the bumper, doors, hood, tires, windshield, grille, mirrors, roof, axle, and engine components.
 Each element plays a crucial role in the car’s functionality and appearance, contributing to its overall design and performance.

-The front fascia of a car is the face of the vehicle and it is one of the most important parts of the car exterior.
-It includes the front bumper, grille, headlights, fog lights, and hood.
-The front bumper is designed to absorb impact in the event of a collision, while the grille allows air to flow into the engine compartment to keep the engine cool.
-The headlights and fog lights are essential for visibility in low light conditions, while the hood provides access to the engine.
+The front fascia assembly also includes the grille, headlights, and fog lights.
+The grille allows air to flow into the engine compartment to keep the engine cool, while the headlights and fog lights are essential for visibility in low-light conditions.
+The hood, which sits above the fascia, provides access to the engine.

 Rear End Components

-The rear end of a car is just as important as the front end, and it includes the rear bumper, taillights, trunk, and exhaust system.
-The rear bumper is designed to absorb impact in the event of a collision, while the taillights are essential for visibility when driving at night.
-The trunk provides storage space for luggage and other items, while the exhaust system is responsible for expelling gases from the engine.
+The rear end of a car is just as important as the front end, and it includes the rear bumper (and its own fascia cover), taillights, trunk lid, and exhaust system.
+The taillights are essential for visibility when driving at night, the trunk lid provides storage access, and the exhaust system expels gases from the engine.

 Car Body Framework